tastejs/awesome-app-ideas/README.md

 ### Sunscreen Application Reminder Application

-App that reminds the user to reapply sunscreen every 2 hours when outdoors.
+App that reminds the user to reapply sunscreen every two hours when outdoors.

 ### Surf App